avividbeautifulsoul/avividbeautifulsoul.github.io/_posts/2021-09-20-Every-End-Of-The-Day.md

 Well, karena kamu tidak akan pernah membaca tulisan ini (karena ini adalah safe space-ku) tentu saja aku tidak akan mengungkapkan apapun.
 Terjemahan salah satu dari lirik lagu tersebut dalam bahasa inggris adalah sebagai berikut:

-"Monday, Better day

-A day that makes my heart rush like the first time

-Sunday, Better day

-A day when I think about you all day
+"Monday, Better day.
+A day that makes my heart rush like the first time.
+Sunday, Better day.
+A day when I think about you all day"

-I get greedy, wanting our relationship to get a bit closer

-Just one step, that much closer

-My monlogues, my whispers
-You might be curious too
+"I get greedy, wanting our relationship to get a bit closer.
+Just one step, that much closer.
+My monlogues, my whispers.
+You might be curious too"

-It’s because I like you

-Even though I have on a cold face

-My heart isn’t like that, it’s a lie
+"It’s because I like you.
+Even though I have on a cold face.
+My heart isn’t like that, it’s a lie.
 But foolish you makes me frustrated"

 Jadi, am I being greedy?